difiliet/Senior-Design-Project/Homework Essays/Assignment #5 - Task Lists/Tasklist.md

 # Team Task Lists

+**Each individual's task does not mean that the listed individual is doing all the work for that task.
+The assigned individual distributes the work for that task and combines every member's work.
+The task list displays the head of each of the project's tasks.**

 ## Forrest Brown's Tasks

 - Research artificial intelligence models to determine which model should be used for the application.